EoghannIrving/playlist-pilot/README.md

 - FastAPI + Jinja2
 - Pydantic for config
 - DiskCache for storage
-- yt-dlp and MeTube for downloads
+- yt-dlp for Youtube links
 - Jellyfin API

 ---